kangaderoo/RadixTransactions/README.md

 # RadixTransactions

-One click creation of a CSV file containing all Radix Transactions to/from a given wallet-id.
+One click creation of a CSV file containing all Radix Transactions to/from a given wallet-id.</br>
-Plain wallet ID is sufficient, no secure information is required.
+Plain wallet ID is sufficient, no secure information is required.</br>

 Additional modules to install: